G Codes for Mammograms with CPT Codes: A Complete Guide

 • One baseline mammogram for women 35–39.

-Diagnostic mammograms are covered as medically necessary with no frequency limitations.
+Medicare covers diagnostic mammograms as medically necessary without frequency limitations.

 Avoiding Common Coding Errors

-Incorrect coding or mismatched modifiers can lead to denials, underpayments, or audit flags.
+Incorrect coding or mismatched modifiers may trigger denials, underpayments, or audit flags.
 Avoid these common mistakes:

 • Using CPT 77067 for Medicare – Medicare requires G0202.